SAP-samples/btp-events-to-business-actions-framework/README.md

 ## Scenario:
 The business scenario you will be implementing here is to integrate real time events generated from Microsoft Azure IoT Platform into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
 In this use-case you will see how an IoT Event from Azure IoT Central is handled for performing business operations in SAP S/4HANA.
 The framework can be extended to any platform and to any kind of event.

-The example configured here focuses on using Azure IoT Central, SAP Event Mesh, SAP CAP, SAP Workflow Management integrating with SAP S/4HANA.
+The example configured here focuses on using Microsoft Azure IoT Central, SAP Event Mesh, SAP CAP, SAP Workflow Management integrating with SAP S/4HANA.
 You can choose to configure and integrate with any SAP LoB solutions which exposes business services as OData APIs.

 ## Business Process Flow

-In this event-driven scenario, based on the real-time status of the IoT Devices from Azure IoT Central, actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enteprise Business systems based on business rules defined in the system.
+In this event-driven scenario, based on the real-time status of the IoT Devices from Microsoft Azure IoT Central, actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enteprise Business systems based on business rules defined in the system.

 ![plot](./images/businessprocess.png)

-1. Data from IoT Devices are sent to Azure IoT Central.
+1. Data from IoT Devices are sent to Microsoft Azure IoT Central.

-2. Rules in Azure IoT triggers an call to SAP Event Mesh in case of any actions which needs attention.
+2. Rules in Microsoft Azure IoT triggers an call to SAP Event Mesh in case of any actions which needs attention.

 3. SAP Event Mesh receives the events.